 Data on a chart can also be filtered according to a map's extent and selection set.

-When Filter by Extent is enabled, the chart will only draw based on features in the current visible geographic extent of the map.
-As you pan and zoom the map to different spatial extents, the chart will redraw to reflect the new extent.
+When Filter by Extent is enabled, the chart only draws based on features in the current visible geographic extent of the map.
+As you pan and zoom the map to different spatial extents, the chart redraws to reflect the new extent.

 Filter by Extent is only available in 2D map views.

-When Filter by Selection is enabled, the chart will only draw features that are currently selected.
+When Filter by Selection is enabled, the chart only draws features that are currently selected.
 The selection can be made in the map, the attribute table, or another chart created from the same layer.

 Filter by Selection can be used as a way to zoom in to a chart.
 To do this, create two identical charts and set one of them to filter by selection.
 Then, when you make a selection in the unfiltered chart, the filtered chart will zoom to only that area that has been selected.

 Some charts include a legend to distinguish between series or to display statistical information.
-You can click an item in the legend to toggle it on and off in the chart.
+You can click an item in the legend to turn it on and off in the chart.

-Legend items for bar and line charts can be re-ordered, re-labeled, and deleted in the Chart pane Data tab.
+Legend items for bar and line charts can be re-ordered, re-labeled, and deleted in the Chart pane on the Data tab.

-If a legend is not necessary for your chart, the entire legend can be hidden by toggling the Legend button in the chart window.
+If a legend is not necessary for your chart, the entire legend can be hidden by switching the Legend button in the chart window.